mnzaki/guc-berlin-met-bootcamp-2015/welcome.md

 (but many more languages are supported).
 It gives you tools to quickly write code (code completion, code refactoring, error hints, etc) and also build and debug it.
 We are going to use Eclipse for all our Java coding.

+[Sublime3](www.sublimetext.com/) is a "sophisticated text editor for code, markup and prose.
+You'll love the slick user interface, extraordinary features and amazing performance."

 [Git](http://git-scm.com/) is an _SCM (Source Code Management)_ tool.
 It provides you with a way to store, share and version your code.
 Ever found yourself asking